 4.b.6.
-Other Adjustments (see also Technical Notes)
+Other Adjustments

 Any other adjustments to the loss data should be disclosed, documented, and supported in this subsection.

 Data must be exhibited and labelled, procedures must be outlined, and changes from the prior rate filing must be noted.